 I’m a proper football nerd and love all the retro 80’s shirts and the ‘86 World Cup jersey was something special.
 The ‘98 shirt was top notch too.

 Q. Finally, what are your hopes for the future of the French national team?

 More of the same.
-To watch the current generation grow and in operate the likes of Camavinga, Bamba and Konde into the senior squad.
-There’s a really exciting generation about to come through and time will tell if they can step up into the senior side.
+To watch the current generation grow and in operating the likes of Camavinga, Bamba and Konde into the senior squad.
+There’s a really exciting generation about to come through and time will tell if they can step up to the senior side.
 Allez Les Bleus!